earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/04-numpy-arrays/exercises/2018-08-01-numpy-arrays-03-manipulate-summarize-plot-numpy-arrays.md

-### Two-dimensional Numpy Arrays

-For multi-dimensional `numpy arrays`, you can also use a series for the row index and/or column index to select multiple elements using the index structure `[rowindex : rowindex, columnindex : columnindex]`.
+For two-dimensional `numpy arrays`, you can also use a series for the row index and/or column index to select multiple elements using the index structure `[rowindex : rowindex, columnindex : columnindex]`.

-The index structure is inclusive of the first index, but not the second index.
+Like with the one-dimensional arrays, the index structure is inclusive of the first index, but not the second index.
+Again, you are providing a start index value for the selection and an end index value that is not included in the selection.

 For example, you can use the index `[0:1, 0:3]` to select the first row and the first three columns (again because `Python` indexing begins with `[0]`).